 Yes, a lot has changed since the first Apple TV.
 There's less hard drive space on the new unit, ironically, but that's because streaming has overtaken the notion of owning content.

-The new Apple TV is driven by apps of all shapes and sizes, not just first-party ones anymore.
+Both of the new Apple TVs are driven by apps of all shapes and sizes, not just first-party ones anymore.
 For the first time ever you'll see the wealth and power of the Apple App Store in the living room, and I expect that once the system matures it will be a sight to behold.

 And, unlike the bastardized OS of systems past, the new plastic runs a platform of its own called tvOS, a nomenclature taken from the Apple Watch's watchOS.

 What hasn't changed is that Apple still cares first and foremost about Apple products.
-The new Apple TV works best with iPads, iPhones and Macs thanks to Apple AirPlay and will allow you to easily stream content from your phone or tablet to the big screen.
+The new Apple TVs work best with iPads, iPhones and Macs thanks to Apple AirPlay and will allow you to easily stream content from your phone or tablet to the big screen.

 And while there have been steps taken to make the system feel less Apple-centric, the iTunes store stands firmly in the center of everything.
 Every search includes results from iTunes.
 Every purchase goes through iTunes.
 You can't go more than five minutes without being shown some new TV show or movie that, as soon as you click on it, will bring you back into the icy-cold money-loving hands of Apple's ecommerce magnate.

-The less of those features you care about, however, the less you'll like the new Apple TV against the other extremely strong contenders in the streaming video space.
+The fewer of those features you care about, however, the less you'll like Apple TV against the other extremely strong contenders in the streaming video space.

 Apple TV vs Amazon Fire TV: The Amazon Fire TV has been a thorn in Apple's side since its launch in 2013.
 It presents its own problems by restricting a good deal of content to Amazon Prime subscribers, but the most recent revamp of the system saw a huge improvement with the addition of 4K streaming.

-Apple TV vs Roku 4: If you're in the US, own a 4K TV and are more concerned about streaming video content than any app or game, stop reading right now and buy a Roku 4.
-At $129 (about £85, AU$180) it's about $20 cheaper than the new Apple TV and worth every cent.
+Apple TV vs Roku Ultra: If you're in the US, own a 4K TV and are more concerned about streaming video content than any app or game, stop reading right now and buy a Roku Ultra.
+At $99 it's significantly cheaper than the Apple TV 4K and worth every cent.

-The Roku 4 is the most egalitarian system of the bunch.
+Why?
+Well, the Roku Ultra is the most egalitarian system of the bunch.
 It doesn't care if you pick Netflix over Amazon, or Vudu over Hulu.
-It doesn't want to sell you an Rdio subscription, and it could care less if you join YouTube Red.
+It doesn't want to sell you an Spotify subscription, and it could care less if you join YouTube Premium or not.
 At the end of the day, all Roku's new device cares about is getting you to the content you want through the most affordable means possible.
 It's entertainment on your terms, and in my opinion the epitome of the cord-cutting movement.

 Apple TV vs Android TV / Chromecast: It's hard to compare a full-size system to Google's pint-sized streaming disc, but if you could put the two against each other pound-for-pound, the $35 (£30, AU$49) Chromecast would probably eke out a win.

 Google's streaming stick plays nicely with both iOS and Android apps, and while it doesn't have an interface of its own it boasts a relatively impressive app that essentially performs the function of a full streaming video box at a quarter of the price.
-Admittedly it's up to developers to support the Chromecast, whereas Apple can control its own destiny for the Apple TV, plus the Siri Remote - while troublesome at times - is actually pretty svelte.
+Admittedly it's up to developers to support the Chromecast, whereas Apple can control its own destiny for the Apple TV (and the Siri Remote is admittedly pretty svelte).